vexxhost/staffeln/README.md

 On retention, backups which has creation time longer than retention time (defined by `retention_time` from `/etc/staffeln/staffeln.conf` or `retention_metadata_key` which added to metadata of instances) will put in list and try to delete by Staffeln.
-Note: the actual key-value of `retention_metadata_key` is customizable.
-Like in test doc, you can see following property been added to instance
+> The actual key-value of `retention_metadata_key` is customizable.

+Like in test doc, you can see following property been added to instance `--property __staffeln_retention=20min`.
-`--property __staffeln_retention=20min`.
 Customized `retention_metadata_key` has larger priority than `retention_time`.
 If no `retention_metadata_key` defined for